 You’ve ironed out a lot of the kinks with your business over the years.
 What challenges are you still working on?

 I have a lot of growth opportunities that are out there, and that’s actually a challenge because I don’t know what I’m dealing with yet.
 I don’t know if I’m going to need 20 machines or 100 machines.
 It’s going to be challenging to get that other employee scheduled in while also trying to be efficient and not have to buy an additional vehicle.

 And this is silly, but if you’d asked me what I dislike about what I do, I would have to say the nature of the business.
 Every so often, I’ll get a call at 7 o’clock at night from somebody whose dollar is stuck in the machine because it’s jammed or pennies were put in the machine.
 It’s not like back in the day where we can just be like, ‘Write to us, and we’ll send the money!’
 I’m there in, like, two minutes.

 It’s so funny that after all these years and with high-tech machines the dollars still get stuck!

 Oh, absolutely!
 The more high-tech something is, the more sensitive it is.
 One thing is off just a little bit, and everything will shut down.
 But that’s just the nature of the business, and every business has its thing.

-Anything else you’d like to share about your business journey?
+Anything else you’d like to share about your journey as a vending machine entrepreneur?